-The HISP TSH Appropriate Body will charge a one-off fee of £175 for each ECT, for the administration and quality assurance of the application; to conduct a review of documentation uploaded to ECT Manager.
-Where deemed necessary; a school visit will be conducted, including a formal lesson observation and feedback meeting with the Induction Tutor and ECT will be arranged.
+HISP TSH Appropriate Body will charge a one-off fee of £175 for each ECT, for the administration and quality assurance of the application, conducting a review of documentation uploaded to ECT Manager.
+Where deemed necessary; a school visit will be conducted, to include a formal lesson observation and feedback meeting with the Induction Tutor and ECT.